poezio/slixmpp/docs/api/xmlstream/stanzabase.rst

 Stanza Objects
 ==============

-.. module:: sleekxmpp.xmlstream.stanzabase
+.. module:: slixmpp.xmlstream.stanzabase

-The :mod:`~sleekmxpp.xmlstream.stanzabase` module provides a wrapper for the standard :mod:`~xml.etree.ElementTree` module that makes working with XML less painful.
+The :mod:`~slixmpp.xmlstream.stanzabase` module provides a wrapper for the standard :mod:`~xml.etree.ElementTree` module that makes working with XML less painful.
 Instead of having to manually move up and down an element tree and insert subelements and attributes, you can interact with an object